 By being specific with your ads, you are able to target your ‘ideal’ patient.
-Most doctors have their favorite types of patient or conditions which they most like to treat – why not grow this side of your practice?
+Most doctors have their favorite types of patients or conditions which they most like to treat — why not grow this side of your practice?

 We do not recommend Facebook advertising for all doctors.
 Some specialties lend themselves to Facebook advertising better than others.
 It’s important to remember that Facebook advertising ‘comes to the user’ instead of the user searching for the ads.
-This creates an important difference: It means that the most relevant Facebook ads will be for services which are NOT URGENT.
+This creates an important difference: It means that the most relevant Facebook ads will be for services that are NOT URGENT.